 The consequences of a nerve injury will depend upon the degree of damage.
 Some forms of nerve damage are treatable.
 That doesn’t mean you don’t deserve compensation if someone else caused your injury.

 Are you suffering the consequences of a nerve injury?
-We highly recommend that you call our West Palm Beach nerve damage attorneys at Hollander Law Firm, P.A. to schedule a free consultation today.
+We highly recommend that you call our West Palm Beach nerve damage attorneys at Hollander Law Firm Accident Injury Lawyers to schedule a free consultation today.

 What Causes Nerve Damage?

 Some types of nerve damage are caused by diseases like diabetes–or even a reaction to chemotherapy treatments.

 Other times, nerve damage is the result of a traumatic accident.
 For example, whiplash injuries in an auto accident often lead to nerve damage.
 Back and neck injuries sustained in an accident often lead to pinched or severed nerves.